Montana DNRC Cost-Share Program for Forest Landowners

 Why Forest Health and Wildfire Mitigation Matter in Montana

-Montana forests face increasing pressure from dense vegetation, insect stress and extended wildfire seasons.
-Overcrowded stands and accumulated fuels can increase wildfire intensity and risk to homes and surrounding communities.
+Montana forests face pressure from dense vegetation, insect stress, drought conditions and extended wildfire seasons.
+Overcrowded stands and accumulated fuels can increase wildfire intensity and risk to homes, ranches, access roads and surrounding communities.

 • Reduce ladder fuels